CodingGarden/faqs/README.md

 ## How did you make those overlays / chat window?

 All of my overlays were created live on stream and all of the code is open source under the MIT license!
-Read more about that [here](./OVERLAYS_CHAT_MANAGER.md).
+Read more about [that](./OVERLAYS_CHAT_MANAGER.md).

 ## Will this stream be available later?